UserNotFoundXEption/CupaGoovno/Moai documentation/README.md

 ![](beta2.png)

-In very simple words - If 0.1 turns out successful, it will increse the chance of choosing low values.
+In very simple words - If 0.1 turns out successful, it will increase the chance of choosing low values.

 You can view MoaiLearningLog.csv in the main game folder to see how it worked for you.